-The study of young children and the cultural influences on their lives and development is explored in depth.
-You research current issues and concerns in early childhood and consider equity and inclusion.
-You also learn about the importance of observation in the study of young children and develop your observational skills.
-You begin to learn the particular skills needed to carry out research in the early years.
+During your first year of study, you consider the impact of cultural influences on the lives of babies, toddlers and young children and their development.
+You will research topical issues and concerns in early childhood and consider the concepts of equity and inclusion.
+You will explore the importance of observation in the study of young children and learn fundamental skills needed to carry out early years research.

 In the second year, you will analyse the significance of play, imagination and creativity in children's development, and examine the impact of the early childhood pioneers on current perspectives and practice.
 You will have an opportunity to undertake a work placement in an early years setting plus you will consider a variety of curriculum models, children's wellbeing and their understanding of themselves and others.
 Whilst deepening your understanding of research methods in early childhood settings, you will start a research proposal for your third year project.

 In your final year, you will carry out a substantial research project in an area of your choice and develop expertise in this subject.
 You will also spend time learning about how to interact with young children so that you can engage with their perspectives and consider the influences that society has on them.
 A strong and effective relationship with the parents of the children you care for is paramount to the welfare of the child.
 You will learn how to maintain a balance of power between the parents and yourself as a professional, as well as how to address issues such as cultural diversity and support systems.

 Graduates go on to work with and for children and families, taking on a variety of roles.
 For example, early childhood education and care roles, nursery management, family support work, children's and family centre work, play work, learning support, education administration and management, children's charity work and community support, children and family services in prisons and government roles.
 Students may also go on to work as primary school teachers (following a PGCE or other teacher training routes).
 A strong feature of the programme is the opportunity for progression into Masters and Doctoral level study in key areas of early childhood.